maxsitt/insect-detect-ml/README.md

 where you will have access to a free cloud GPU for fast training without special hardware requirements.

-The Python script for [classification](https://github.com/maxsitt/yolov5/blob/master/classify/predict.py) of the captured insect images is available in the [custom YOLOv5](https://github.com/maxsitt/yolov5) fork and can be used together with the provided `yolov5s-cls_128.onnx` insect classification model.
+The Python script for [classification](https://github.com/maxsitt/yolov5/blob/master/classify/predict.py) of the captured insect images is available in the custom [`yolov5`](https://github.com/maxsitt/yolov5) fork and can be used together with the provided `yolov5s-cls_128.onnx` insect classification model.

 Use the [`csv_analysis.py`](https://github.com/maxsitt/insect-detect-ml/blob/main/csv_analysis.py)
 script for post-processing and analysis of the metadata .csv file with classification results.